MISTAKES TO AVOID IN DOCKER IMAGES WITH REASON AND SOLUTION

 - Don’t rely on IP address

-- Reason: Containers have internal ip address which will change on restart.
+- Reason: Containers have an internal IP address which will change on restart.

-- Solution: In order to communicate to another container use environment variables to pass host name and port number.
+- Solution: To communicate to another container, use environment variables to pass hostname/container name and port number.

-- Solution: Design container images such that it supports configuring and connecting with monitoring tools.
+- Solution: Design container images such that they can be configured and monitored with monitoring tools.

 - Don’t let the container write logs to local files

-- Reason: Chance to get lost the logs is more.
+- Reason: The chance to lose the log is enormous.

-While writing Dockerfile, keep main objective to create image layers which comprises only the inevitable packages and sub-processes.
-The features like zero vulnerability, light weight, efficient resource utilization, data persistence will help the images to stand out in the world of docker.
-AppZ Stacks, docker images by CloudControl, are built using the best practices and are available for multiple languages and platforms.
-They are ready to use to layer business applications on top of them.
+While writing Dockerfile, the main objective should be to create image layers that comprise only the necessary packages and sub-processes.
+By providing the features such as zero vulnerability, lightweight, efficient resource utilization, and data persistence will help the images to stand out in the Docker world.

 About The Author

-With more than 5 years of experience in supporting Test environments, automating and optimizing deployments in both Development and Non-Prod Environments, leveraging configuration management, CI/CD, and DevOps processes.
-With profound knowledge and experience in Orchestartion of Applications in Multi-Hybrid-Cloud Platforms.
+Have more than 5 years of experience in managing Test environments, automating and optimizing deployments in Development and Non-Prod Environments, leveraging configuration management, CI/CD, and various DevOps practices.
+Have profound knowledge and experience in the Orchestration of Applications in Multi-Hybrid-Cloud Platforms.